Get Started with Analytics Templates

 Way to go!
 You now have a Salesforce org complete with DTC Electronics sales data, and you’re ready to see templates in action.

-But first, start working toward your Develop with Analytics Templates badge by answering these questions.
+But first, start working toward your Einstein Analytics App Template Development badge by answering these questions.

 - Prebuilt Analytics Apps overview